crmaykish/hack-emulator/README.md

-# Hack Computer System Emulator
+# Hack Computer System - Projects and Tools

-This is an attempt to improve my C skills by writing an emulator for the Hack computer system defined in the book "The Elements of Computing Systems" by Noam Nisan and Shimon Schocken.
-You should check it out.
-It's a great book.
+Projects based around the Hack computer system spec outlined in the book The Elements of Computing Systems

-Requires libSDL2
+## Emulator
+CPU/System emulator for the Hack computer system
+Runs assembled HACK files

+## Assembler
+Converts Hack assembly code into ASCII binary machine code for use in the emulator